 As mentioned, the challenge for operating with 14 ns spacing between bunches in a train is providing adequate separation at the nearby parasitic crossing points in the IR (spaced at 2.1 m intervals).
-In order to minimize the long-range beam-beam tuneshifts suffered at these crossings the beam separation to horizontal width ratio must be maximized, and the β -functions at the crossing points must be minimized.
+In order to minimize the longrange beam-beam tuneshifts suffered at these crossings the beam separation to horizontal width ratio must be maximized, and the β -functions at the crossing points must be minimized.
 The latter feature is accomplished by placing the final-focus quadrupoles as close to the IP as possible so that the $\hat{\beta}$ points are reduced and lie between the IP and the first parasitic crossing point.
-This solution, made possible only with high-gradient SC quadrupoles, maintains the β -functions at the IR crossing points in the CESR
+This solution, made possible only with high-gradient SC quadrupoles, maintains the β -functions at the IR crossing points below 40 m, a value which is comparable to that at crossing points in the CESR